-The amount due from the Federal government consists of the following at September 30, 2018 and 2017, respectively:
+The amount due from the Federal government consists of the following at September 30, 2019 and 2018, respectively:

-Description 2018 2017
+Description 2019 2018

-Washington Aqueduct advance \$ 37,827 \$ 31,994
+Washington Aqueduct advance \$ 37,722 \$ 37,827

-Federal grants receivable 2,686 5,228
+Federal grants receivable 367 2,686

-Total \$ 40,513 \$ 37,222
+Total \$ 38,089 \$ 40,513

-The Washington Aqueduct advance as of September 30, 2018 and 2017 consists of unexpended capital advances and an operating escrow of \$4,675 required under the Water Sales Agreement.
+The Washington Aqueduct advance consists of unexpended capital advances and an operating escrow of \$4,675 required under the Water Sales Agreement.
 Federal grants receivable represents amounts due from federal grantors related to allowable construction costs incurred but not billed and/or reimbursed as of the fiscal year end.